Digital Vehicle Inspections: Enhance Your Customer Experience

 read more

 Mechanic interviews are challenging for both the employer and candidate because the right candidate has to be a fit in personality and technical ability.
-Plus, the numerous certification types, manufacturer nuances, and shop needs make it even more challenging.
+Plus, the numerous certification types, manufacturer nuances, and shop needs make it even more challenging to become a mechanic.

 This guide can be used to help repair shops/dealerships ask the right questions and also help technicians be prepared for questions they will likely encounter.
 Below you will find the most common car mechanic interview questions broken down by mechanic and service advisor level plus tips to ace your next interview.